apmoore1/language-model/README.md

 As we can see the sentence lengths and standard devations are very similar across the splits.

 ## MP Twitter data
 The MP Twitter data is created using the following GitHub Repositroy.
 The data contains 2,464,909 Tweets, these Tweets are found on this computer here `../MP-Tweets/all_mp_data.json`.
+The Tweets were collected from June the 7th 2019 to July the 10th 2019, these tweets are all tweets that mention 1 of the 399 verified MP Twitter handles.
+These 399 MPs were chosen as they were the top 399 MP on Twitter based on the number of followers (this was found through the following [website](https://www.mpsontwitter.co.uk/list)).
 We now need to create Train, Validation, and Test datasets for the Language Model to be trained on.
 ``` bash
 python dataset_analysis/create_train_val_test.py ../MP-Tweets/all_mp_data.json ../MP-Tweets/ mp
 ```